monsoonmaelstrom/book2/book2.md

 Davy sighs in irritation before trying again, “If we could discuss the use of a ship, that would be *wonderful*.”

 “Yes,” John agrees, “It’s like herding cats.
 I know the feeling well,” he says as he flicks a glance toward his father.
 “We will loan you a ship.
-On the condition that you allow Amelia and her cousin, my son, Michael to travel with you.”
+On the condition you allow Amelia and her cousin, my son, Michael to travel with you.”

 “Could be dangerous,” I tell them.
 “They both might die.
 Ships in the winter sea are notoriously dangerous under the best conditions,” I say hoping to discourage them.
 I don’t even really trust Amelia.
-The last thing I want is some cousin of hers that I haven’t even met joining us.
+The last thing I want is some cousin of hers I haven’t even met joining us.
 What I want is to say no.

 “Amelia needs to go back anyway,” Liam says.
 They’re the first words he’s spoken since the introductions.